-Jonathan Hough QC and Can Yeginsu have joined the team of specialist editors of the recently published 14th edition of Jervis on Coroners.
+Jonathan Hough KC has joined the team of specialist editors of the recently published 14th edition of Jervis on Coroners.

 Jervis is the leading authority on coroners’ law and practice and has been described by the Lord Chief Justice of England and Wales, The Lord Burnett of Maldon, as “the bible of the coronial jurisdiction”.

 Jervis has been edited by Judge Matthews since 1986.
 It is the leading authority on coroners’ law and practice.
 The specialist editors of the new edition are:

 - Bridget Dolan QC, Serjeants’ Inn Chambers

 - Andrew Harris, HM Senior Coroner, London Inner South